rahil627/rathewolf/README.md

 # notes
 can keep notes that affect all of the sub-domain sites here

+naming:
+mind, heart, soul; are they all the same? not really... the mind is more thinking, the soul is more moving, and the heart is more loving.
+The soul is the life or the spirit of a person.]

 style:
 the style of this site is akin to a generic youthful protagonist character from a JRPG, the voice at least...
 The colors 'n art shuold be colorful vector art, made with a tablet: bold outlines, bold colors, simple.